ros2/ros2_documentation/source/Concepts.rst

 Related Content
 ^^^^^^^^^^^^^^^

+:ref:`See the ROS 2 citations <citation>` for more explanation of concepts and citable resources.

 For a brief video introduction to ROS 2, see this community contributed content:

 * `Getting started with ROS Part 1: Nodes, Parameters and Topics <https://youtu.be/46TPAKXBOF8>`_
 * `Getting started with ROS Part 2: Services and Actions <https://youtu.be/keZAJ83eEoM>`_